xmppjs/xmpp.js/README.md

 For the web, we make the sure the default [client](/packages/client) doesn't exceed 15 kb (gzipped), for reference, that's less than half the size of [React](https://reactjs.org/blog/2017/09/26/react-v16.0.html#reduced-file-size).

+## Getting help

+Do you need help with working with xmpp.js?
+Please reach out to our community by posting in the [Discussions section](https://github.com/xmppjs/xmpp.js/discussions) of this project.

 ## Built with xmpp.js

 - [Simplo](https://simplo.app/?lang=en)